dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 ![](resources/images/dq_image28.png)
 ![](resources/images/dq_image54.png)

-After predictors have been generated and aggregate analytics have been run (see below [LINK]), the indicator is available for use in the Data visualizer and Maps applications..
+After predictors have been generated and aggregate analytics have been run ([see below](#scheduling), the indicator is available for use in the Data visualizer and Maps applications..

 #### Calculating data element completeness